 Students at Holyoke High School receive an in-depth, well-rounded MassCore aligned high school education that prepares them for college, career, and community leadership.
 In addition, our redesign plan provides students with exposure to a wide array of college and career opportunities in the area of their emerging interests and community-based learning opportunities.
 Internships, job shadows, and experiences in the field offer valuable opportunities for our students to learn about potential career pathways and explore their interests while receiving the essential foundations for academic success.

-Our strategic plan calls for creating a series of thematic academies that will provide opportunities for students to develop a personalized learning path toward college, career or both.
+Our strategic plan includes a series of thematic academies that provides opportunities for students to develop a personalized learning path toward college, career or both.
 Built upon choice, and access to advanced educational opportunities, the plan deepens student engagement and provides families and business and civic leaders explicit opportunities to partner with educators to help guide students’ career and college plans, as well as strengthen our local economy.
-Importantly, our academy structure will prepare our students for the global economy and a society that demands more critical thinking and higher levels of educational achievement.
-It is a structure that gives our students a competitive advantage, ensuring they graduate with stackable credentials sought after by employers and colleges and universities alike.
-Read the High School Redesign Plan and frequently asked questions (En Español) and press release (En Español)
+Importantly, our academy structure prepares our students for the global economy and a society that demands more critical thinking and higher levels of educational achievement.
+It is a structure that gives our students a competitive advantage, ensuring they graduate with stack-able credentials sought after by employers and colleges and universities alike.

 Visit the Holyoke High School webpage for more information.